samuelbroscheit/entity_knowledge_in_bert/README.md

 source setup_paths
 ```

+You have to provide `data/benchmarks/aida-yago2-dataset/AIDA-YAGO2-dataset.tsv`.
+Please make sure that you have the correct file with 6 columns: Token, Mention, Yago Name, Wiki Name, Wiki Id, Freebase Id.

 ## Preprocessing

 The preprocessing pipeline will take care of all downloads and processing of the data.
 You run the preprocessing with: